 Due to title sponsorship deals, the league has been billed under various names, including a sixteen-year spell as the UniBond League, the longest such deal in world football.
-When this deal ended in 2010, a new deal was announced which has seen the competition billed as the Evo-Stik League which is now in it’s fifth year.
+When this deal ended in 2010, a new deal was announced which has seen the competition billed as the Evo-Stik League which is now in it’s eighth year.

 The Northern Premier League is the first and only semi-professional league to introduce a dedicated and FA sanctioned education and football league.